Belmont, Shetland: Geology and landscape

 The continental rocks were also metamorphosed by the arrival of the oceanic rocks.
 As the first Nappe arrived it shunted a great mass of the underlying rocks ahead of it.
 This is the 'lower imbricate zone', which can be found all along the boundary between the two types.
 This boundary zone can be clearly traced by the three lakes, Loch of Belmont, Loch of Snarravoe and Loch of Stourhoull, which occupy the valley along the more easily eroded lower imbricate zone.
-To the west, the various contintental rocks were also subjected to huge compression.
+To the west, the various continental rocks were also subjected to huge compression.
 They were laid down over millions of years as sandstone along the fringe of the Iapetus Ocean.
 Under compression they were metamorphosed into the Valla Field schist and gneiss which, along with some limestone areas and granite intrusions, make up the rocks of the whole west side of Unst, and are part of the Dalradian supergroup of rocks that are found across most of Shetland.